philipHinch/philipHinch/README.md

 ---

 - 🔭 I’m currently working on ...
-Building JavaScript Projects
+Building React Projects
 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
 Different Projects
 - 💬 Ask me about ...
 Where I'm from :smiley: